-Welcome to our guide to living room storage options!
+Welcome to our guide exploring living room storage options!

-Living room storage is a great way to keep those items nearby, ready whenever you need them.
-But what about cluttering up your sleek and well planned living room design?
-Don’t worry, there are plenty of clever storage ideas that can keep your living room filled with your favorite things, all while remaining uncluttered.
+Living room storage is a great way to keep items nearby, ready whenever you need them.
+But what about cluttering up your sleek and well-planned living room design?
+Don’t worry; there are plenty of clever storage ideas that can keep your living room filled with your favorite things, all while remaining uncluttered.

 1. Shelving